 The Importance of Lifestyle Changes

 While medication can be effective in managing high blood pressure, it often comes with unwanted side effects and can be costly in the long run.
 That’s why many healthcare professionals recommend making lifestyle changes as the first line of defense against hypertension.
-By adopting healthy habits, you can not only lower your blood pressure but also improve your overall health and well-being.
+By adopting healthy habits, you can not only lower your blood pressure but also improve your overall body and skin health & well-being.

 Diet, exercise, and stress management are three key areas where lifestyle changes can have a significant impact on blood pressure.
 By focusing on these aspects, you can take control of your health and reduce your reliance on medication.
 Let’s explore each of these areas in more detail.